Opedepodepes-Olugbemi/solana-py-keygen/README.md

-# This is a Keypair for Pub and Private key are to be generated/derived using bip_utils library
+# This is a Keypair gen for Pub and Private key are to be generated/derived using bip_utils library

 ## something will be here